riyaaaa19/SheCare-AI/README.md

 # SheCare AI

 **SheCare AI** is a comprehensive health tracking and wellness assistant platform designed specifically for women.
-It empowers users with tools to track menstrual cycles, log moods and symptoms, assess PCOS risk, receive personalized health recommendations, and interact with an AI-powered chatbot for timely support.
+It empowers users with tools to track menstrual cycles, log moods and symptoms, assess PCOS risk, receive personalized health recommendations, and interact with AI-powered chatbots for timely support.

 ---